GPlates/GPlates/pygplates/wheel/README.md

 The script that builds the pyGPlates wheels is `build_macos_wheels.sh`.
 To update the Python versions just specify them in the line containing `for cp_version in ...` in that script.

+### Windows

+The batch file that builds the pyGPlates wheels is `build_windows_wheels.bat`.
+To update the Python versions just specify them in the line containing `for %%v in (...)` in that batch file.

 ### Linux